elm-tooling/elm-language-client-vscode/README.md

 - `elmLS.trace.server`: Enable/disable trace logging of client and server communication
 - `elmLS.elmPath`: The path to your elm executable.
 - `elmLS.elmFormatPath`: The path to your elm-format executable.
+- `elmLS.elmTestPath`: The path to your elm-test executable.